 You can use public nodes to read blockchain data.
-Note that the number of simultaneous connections and request rate per IP address are limited for public nodes.
+Note that the number of simultaneous connections and request rate per IP address are limited for public nodes and responses are cached for a few seconds, so they may be outdated.
 For heavy use of the API, start your own node.

 The Waves team does not provide the API key for public nodes.
 If you want to use private endpoints, start your own node.